 When you have crack teams of developers working on your app, it only makes sense to have the best possible localization team to usher it into new markets worldwide.
-With everything that localization involves, from the logistics of integration to managing translators and accounting for cultural nuances, it is a job that requires its own specialists.
+With everything that localization involves, from the logistics of integration to managing translators and accounting for cultural nuances, localizing an app is a job that requires its own specialists.

 You essentially need a second team of top professionals working with you to keep your app relevant and up-to-date in all markets, and this need is intensified if your app has frequent iterations.
-When considering how to localize an app with short release cycles, your best bet may be a turnkey solution.
+When considering how to localize an app with short release cycles, your best bet may be a team of specialists with experience.
 Here, experienced partners working in an integrated, automated, and collaborative space can help you ensure every release speaks to your audience—whatever language they speak.

 How to Localize an App Without Skipping a Beat in Development

 You can anticipate and tackle issues at the design phase in order to get all the parts of the localization process moving with minimum expense and maximum efficiency.
 Localization and development need to be set up to cooperate.
 And you need to be aware of everything you’re committing to when planning to take your app around the world.

 By automating your string localization process, you can save big on time and ensure that no localizable update is missed.
 Of course, this means that you’re taking the time to set up a continuous localization system to begin with.
 Again, the earlier you initiate this structural preparation, the more localization and development will play nicely together.